 “Thanks,” he said as he hastily shoved the card into his pocket.
 “Of all the people in the world I could call, you’ll definitely be the first.”
 He got into his car and hastily sped off.

 It did not bear any fruit.
-No clues were discovered.
-The conversation with the two young men led nowhere.
+No meaningful clues were discovered.
+Our conversation with the two young men led nowhere.
 We returned to the precinct one victim richer and with as many leads as I had when I arrived at the office that morning, which is to say not a single one.
-Needless to say, conversations with the media were ceaselessly enjoyable.

 Nothing linked Charles to the crime nor did I think anything would.
 I was more or less just going through the motions.
 When I called to inform him that he was no longer a person of interest, he was less than enthused as he believed he should have never been considered one in the first place, which was a valid opinion.